 At the End of Pupillage

 If at the end of pupillage, a pupil is not elected into Chambers in accordance with the Articles of Association, either a further period of pupillage is offered (third six) if appropriate, or a period of time is given in which to find another position, either in another set of Chambers, or in employment.
 This period of time will usually not exceed twelve weeks.
-All reasonable assistance will be given by Pupil Masters/Mistresses, the Chair of the Pupillage Committee and the Clerks to Chambers during this time, including the provision of appropriate references.
+All reasonable assistance will be given by the Pupil Supervisor, the Chair of the Pupillage Committee and the Clerks to Chambers during this time, including the provision of appropriate references.

 Further information regarding pupillage at 30 Park Place and responses to specific queries can be dealt with by contacting the Secretary of the Pupillage Committee.
 For a copy of our Pupillage Policy or our Pupillage Training Programme please request by email.
 To email the Committee, please contact firstname.lastname@example.org